LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Experimental Analysis

-To assess the precision of our gradient-free optimization method in correctly identifying the most suitable LoRA module for a given downstream task, we carried out an empirical study using the WikiTableQuestions~\citep{wtq} (WTQ) dataset.
+To assess the effectiveness of our gradient-free optimization method in correctly identifying the most suitable LoRA module for a given downstream task, we carried out an empirical study using the WikiTableQuestions~\citep{wtq} (WTQ) dataset.
 We strategically included a LoRA module that was specifically trained on the WTQ dataset into our pool of LoRA candidate modules, which originally stemmed from tasks exclusive to the Flan Collection.
 Subsequently, we designated WTQ as the targeted downstream task and computed the weights consistent with the methods employed in \lorahub learning.
 As an end result, the WTQ-specific LoRA module was awarded the highest weight, exemplifying the algorithm's success in recognizing it as the most relevant.
-Moreover, the compounded LoRA module demonstrated marginal superiority over the WTQ LoRA module.
-This underscores the claim that our proposed method has the ability to proficiently select the optimal upstream LoRA for an unexplored task.
+Moreover, the combined LoRA module demonstrated marginal superiority over the WTQ LoRA module.
+This underscores the claim that the gradient-free optimization method has the ability to proficiently select the optimal upstream LoRA module for an unseen task.